 CFA does not support the patenting of whole agricultural plants or animals.
 The 'inventions' have been changes in genes and other lower life forms.
-Genes and lower life forms can be and are patented.
+They can be, and are, patented.
 This type of patent would appear to give the patent holder adequate control over an organism containing the patent.
 If the patent holder believes that they have developed a distinct variety (containing the patent or otherwise) they can obtain a plant breeders' right on the variety.
 In animal science or for livestock, the biotechnical changes would relate to genes and current patent capability should be sufficient to protect the interests of animal breeders.